African Things To Do

 Top Destinations in Uganda

-Uganda is easy to build around primates + safari, then add lakes or adventure based on your style.
+Uganda is easy to build around primates + safari, then add lakes, cities, or adventure based on your style.

 Bwindi Impenetrable National Park